Your-Cheese/Stoix/README.md

 To adjust number of learners, please modify `num_learners` in respective configuration file in `configs/system/search` that starts with `ff_mz_ens_`.

 ## Acknowledgments
+We cannot thank enough to the author of the Stoix environment who provided solid framework for Reinforced Learning research.
+If you use Stoix in your project, please cite:
 ```bibtex
 @misc{toledo2024stoix,
     title={Stoix: Distributed Single-Agent Reinforcement Learning End-to-End in JAX},